 To illustrate some of the complexities of consciousness, let’s start with the observer effect.
 In quantum mechanics, the act of observing an elementary particle changes that particle.
 So also with conscious self-observation.
 The moment that you are conscious of a thought, that thought changes.
 In an early talk (1932), Krishnamurti suggested writing down each thought that you are aware of, as the thought arises.
+Without trying to change it.
 Thoughts tend not to like the light of day.
 The moment you turn your attention to them they change.
 Often they disappear somewhere where you can’t find them.
-One can conclude that to study thoughts without changing them, cannot be done using an analytical approach, the way one studies nature.
+One can conclude that studying thoughts without changing them, cannot be done using an analytical approach, the way one studies nature.

 What happens when all thoughts disappear?
 There’s a question for our conscious machine!
 Most people who meditate, experience a modality of consciousness where the narrative mind falls silent.
 When thoughts cease, and there is only awareness.
 It’s a condition very different from the absorption we experience when reading a book, or sleep.
 There’s often the sensation of connectedness, of being at one with a great power.
 However, there’s no flow of information, at least the way that we usually understand information.
 While experiencing it, that modality of consciousness feels normal and self-evident.
 Later, when trying to describe it, we often find that words are of little help.